andreykurenkov/andreykurenkov.github.io/writing/_posts/2020-04-27-things-everyone-should-know-about-depression.md

 tags: [life]
 category: life
 author: andrey_kurenkov
-excerpt: "Facts About Depression Everyone Should be Aware Of, and Some Recommendations"
+excerpt: "Facts about depression everyone should be aware of, and some recommendations"
 ---

 Foreword -- this post is a lot to take in, so if you choose to not read it right now, I would recommend you at least watch this 4 minute video: